Managing Up: Forging a Successful Relationship with Your Supervisor

 - Identify and support your supervisor’s strengths, weaknesses and working style.

-- Proactively seek consistent communication and monitor data.
+- Proactively seek consistent communication and monitor results for necessary improvements.

 - Determine your supervisor’s priorities, goals and pressures.